nicoduquelsky/etitango/README.md

  actually works.
 3. If everything goes well, you can push your branch.
 4. Pull request to Master will be check here.
 Must pass the test.

-### Where learn more about docker?
-4. Check this [video](https://www.youtube.com/watch?v=5z2kYFG3OfY&list=PLrb1e2Mp6N_tXQryuDVzOq4SLQKqVv1uz) to learn more about docker in windows.